shubhamgrover1/EL_Task8_JavaMavenBuild/README.md

 ## Outcome
 This project demonstrates the use of Jenkins to automate the building of a Java Maven project, including understanding Jenkins jobs, build triggers, and console output reading.

----

-Feel free to customize the README if you want!
-When ready, add this file to your repo and push it.

-Want me to generate the full content ready for your repo?